lchristmann/recipe-manager/README.md

 ## Todos <!-- omit in toc -->

-- add migrations, models, factories and seeders
 - figure the authentication & authorization out, write a concept -> build it
 - write one page after the other
 - implement that admin users can invite new users to the application (by email)
     - do the mail sending with a queue
-- implement testing (test the mailing e.g. with Mailpit, test the authentication and authorization,...)
+- implement testing ([test the mailing](https://mailpit.axllent.org/docs/integration/), test the authentication and authorization,...)

 ## Table of Contents <!-- omit in toc -->